 I bet you’re thinking that it’s unlikely that they’ll have seen that exact photograph before – but that doesn’t matter.
 ‘If the stock photo you’re using is at all similar to another website that created a negative experience for the visitor, they subconsciously project their negative experiences onto your stock photos, reducing trust and adding friction to the process.’
 (CXL, 2020)

 OK, I get it..
 So what should I do?

 Now you know some of the key reasons why you shouldn’t be relying on stock photography for your visual content.
 So what are the alternatives?

 Use more User Generated Content.
 If you’ve got a loyal fanbase, encourage them to share photographs of them using your products or enjoying your services, perhaps by way of a hashtag that’s unique to your business.
 Make sure you ask for their permission before using those images in your marketing.

 Doing it for yourself.
 There’s no hiding the fact that camera phones are getting better and better all the time.
 Armed with the right knowledge, you could create great, original images for your business.
-The next article on my to-do list is to create a download on how to do exactly this.
-Be one of the first to get hold of it by subscribing here:
+Download my free guide to taking photos for your business here.

 Hire a professional.
 For the zero hassle route, hire a photographer that knows the ins and outs of creating authentic and compelling images and can do that for you in a single session.
 Or, even better, set aside just four days per year and stand out from the crowd with professional photographs for all the seasons!
 If this sounds like a bit of you, then book your no-obligation consultation today to see if you and I would be a good fit for each other.